Find Top-Rated Heat Pump Installation Contractors in USA

 Refrigerant

-Refrigerant is a special fluid used in heat pumps to absorb and release heat.
+Refrigerant is a special fluid that circulates through the system to absorb and release heat.
 It is essential for the heat transfer process that allows a heat pump to both heat and cool your home.

 Air Handler

-The air handler is the part of the system located inside your home.
+The air handler is the indoor unit of a heat pump system.
 It moves heated or cooled air through the ductwork and into your living spaces.

 Compressor